 As with all of our self-guided tours, this one includes many, many campsite waypoints-- including a description of each.
 When you're ready to call it a day, just use your GPS to do a search for the nearest waypoints, and you'll find a remote camp spot that's right along your route.
 Our waypoint naming structure makes it easy for you to determine when you're getting close to the campsite, without having to interrupt your current route to plug in the campsite as a final destination.
 Same goes for fuel locations.

 Unless otherwise indicated, all remote campsites are right along the routes, and we detail each campsite's features.
-We've analyzed and indexed all the best camping opportunities, most of them no charge "primitive" campsites with great seclusion, and rated them on a 5 star scale.
+We've analyzed and indexed all the best camping opportunities, most of them no charge "primitive" or "dispersed" campsites with great seclusion, and rated them on a 5 star scale.
 But we also note the features and costs of the official campgrounds, as well as provide information on cabins, motels and other lodging options.